ZoengYu/Kinma-Project/README.md

 # Kinma-Project
-*Kinma Project is design for product funding platform.*
+**Kinma Project is design for product funding platform.**

+This repo use Django in the beginning.

-I plan to implement both python fastAPI or Rest framework & Golang as a Backend Server
+But I plan to implement both python (maybe fastAPI or Rest framework) & Golang(gin) as a Backend api Server

-##temp

-main branch using Django as a Backend Server for now, we create a new branch for it

-`docker-compose build` to build db, AngularUI, Django Backend Server images

-`docker-compose up` to launch all service
+For each backend server pratice, please swap to the corresponding branch